Henry Luning

-Henry Kalahanohano Luning (January 24, 1905 – September 13, 1965) was an American competition swimmer who represented the United States as a 19-year-old at the 1924 Summer Olympics in Paris.
-Luning competed in the preliminary heats of the men's 100-meter backstroke in the Olympics, but failed to qualify for the event final.
-He was of German and Native Hawaiian descent.
+Henry Kalahanohano Luning Sr. (January 24, 1905 – September 13, 1965) was an American competition swimmer who competed for Honolulu's Hui Makami Club and the St. Louis School and represented the United States as a 19-year-old at the 1924 Summer Olympics in Paris.
+He swam a 1:16.4 in the 100-meter breaststroke in Paris, a noteworthy time, but was disqualified for a false start.